 - Put on an apron now!
 You will want to protect your clothing.

 The TIE part of tie dyeing is uniquely important to the remainder of your project.
 The design you use and choose now determines exactly what your project will look like.
 You can either free-style your tie dye pattern with the following techniques or follow a tie dye folding instructions tutorial completely.

-Crumble your tie dye t-shirt up and tie it randomly for a more chaotic design.
+- Crumble technique Try this technique for a more chaotic design.
 We recommend only using 2 colors tops with this particular design.

 7. Put your gloves on!

 We are giving this must-do tie dye tip in its own section because it is insanely important if you do not want to make a mess.
 Before beginning to work with your dyes, put on those plastic gloves and protect your fingers and nails from turning Smurf blue or Purple People Eater purple.

 Once you have your project tied or banded tightly, it is time to get down to dyeing your project!
 Put your gloves on and apply your tie dye to your project according to the instructions of your folding technique.
 Remember that you will want to limit too much cross-contamination between colors that might mix into a not-so-stunning color.
 Again, we recommend brand new tie dye crafters use a smaller amount of dyes to start out.